 For the sake of capitalism, slavery sliced through unions.
 Poor whites and poor blacks were turned against each other.
 Mulatto Africans against dark skinned Africans.
 Man against woman.
 Kinky hair against straighter hair.
 Subsequently, the media has perpetuated these stereotypes and fears.
 So much so, that other countries now uphold the same ideals of beauty of whiteness and strength of masculinity that torments African descendants and genders as a whole.

 These divisive labels/categories/stereotypes are simply distractions that keep us in the illusion of being separate.
 I search for things that unify the human race: we all are born and we all die.
 No one chooses what he or she is born into.
 Realizing that these groupings are uncontrollable, one can relinquish the notion that people must adhere to a specific ideology.
 The reverence of different cultures through the prisms of gender, race, religion and cultural history is essential.

 art by Manty Dey

 The Gathering highlights the work of eight Atlanta artists and will also serve as a communal space for cis women, trans women and non-binary people to come together and create a safe-space for dialogue, creativity, and healing.
-In addition to the exhibition, WonderRoot will host a series of events and workshops in conjunction with local filmmakers, artisans and healers to provide wellness and information for the women in our communities.
-We have also created a Syllabus for this exhibit, with additional novels, poems, paintings and music that further and deepen the themes explored with this exhibit.
+In addition to the exhibition, WonderRoot hosted a series of events and workshops in conjunction with local filmmakers, artisans and healers to provide wellness and information for the women in our communities.
+We also created a Syllabus for this exhibit, with additional novels, poems, paintings and music that further and deepen the themes explored with this exhibit.
 We have copies of everything listed in our Community Library!

 The Imaginary Million